Is a coughing person contagious?

 A cough itself is not contagious.
 Of note, a cough can be a sign of something irritating, impeding, or blocking an airway.
 But a cough also can be a method of spreading a viral or bacterial infectious disease if the disease is transmitted by airborne droplets.

 Consequently, people are understandably concerned that coughing is "contagious".
 However, what is contagious is the infecting pathogen, not the cough itself.
 The transmitted infecting agent may produce the same symptoms, including a cough, in another individual.

 Coughing can induce a gagging reflex that, in turn, can produce vomiting.
 This situation of coughing with vomiting occasionally occurs.
 Vomiting can be reflexive and is a means to remove irritating material from the body, specifically the contents of the stomach.

-A cough is defined as the act of forcing air through your throat, often followed by short loud noise.
-Coughing can be a reflexive action to keep respiratory passages free of irritating substances (such as dust, mucous, phlegm, nasal drainage and foreign bodies).
-Consequently, a cough reflex can be protective mechanism for the individual.
+A cough is defined as the act of forcing air through your throat, often followed by a short loud noise.
+Coughing can be a reflexive action to keep respiratory passages free of irritating substances (such as dust, mucous, phlegm, nasal drainage, and foreign bodies).
+Consequently, a cough reflex can be a protective mechanism for the individual.